aistabci/abci-docs/en/docs/system-updates.md

 | Update | DDN Lustre | 2.12.8_ddn10 | 2.12.6_ddn58-1 |
 | Update | Singularity Enterprise | 2.x | 1.x |

 * AGE reservations and jobs in the waiting state will not be taken over.
-Please resubmit after maintenance.
+Please resubmit jobs and recreate reservations after maintenance.
 * There are [Known Issues](known-issues.md) that will be resolved with this fix.

 ## 2022-05-26